shameleon/ft_linear_regression/README.md

 ## Subject

 The objective is to implement a ```simple linear regression with a single feature```, _from scratch_.
 The choice of programming language is free, but should suitable for visualizing data.
-Using librairies is authorized, except for the ones that does all the work.For example, using python’s ```numpy.polynomial()``` function or ```scikit-learn``` library would be considered as cheating.
+Using librairies is authorized, except for the ones that does all the work.
+For example, using python’s ```numpy.polynomial()``` function or ```scikit-learn``` library would be considered as cheating.

 ### Dataset to train